secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

     - If the change was instead being processed on June 15, this would be effective July 1.
 1. If only the company stamp is required the letter should get emailed to the team member's manager to communicate the change
 1. If e-signatures are required stage the letter in DocuSign and add the following team members to sign via their GitLab email addresses:
-    - Add radio button (Delete the additional one) for the Manager to communicate the change to the team member by sharing the letter of adjustment during the 1:1 Zoom call and then again add one radio button to (Delete the additional one) announce on the `#team-member-updates` Slack channel.
+    - Add radio button (Delete the additional one) for the Manager to communicate the change to the team member by sharing the job change letter during the 1:1 Zoom call and then again add one radio button to (Delete the additional one) announce on the `#team-member-updates` Slack channel.
     - Add signature field for the team member
     - Add sign date field for the team member
     - **Note:** Make sure that **a)** "Set signing order” option has been selected while preparing the doc, and **b)** Select radio button instead of checkboxes as only radio button allows you to select the required field/mandatory field option.
 This prohibits the Manager to process the letter without checking the tasks on the letters.